Black Stars of Ghana ready to 'upset' Ronaldo's Portugal on Thursday | Africanews

 Ghana

-The Black stars of Ghana will face off Cristiano Ronaldo’s side Portugal on Thursday, marking its fourth appearance at the prestigious world competition.
+The Black stars of Ghana will face off against Cristiano Ronaldo’s side Portugal on Thursday, marking its fourth appearance at the prestigious world competition.

-The Ghanaian team boast of young and upcoming players who are making a first time appearance at the world arena.
+The Ghanaian team boast of young and upcoming players who are making a first-time appearance at the world arena.

 The Ayew brothers are the only players who have ever played at the world cup.

-The captain Andrew Ayew hopes the team will be able to upset the 2016 European champions Portugal by following on the footsteps of Saudi Arabia who were considered a weaker team.
+The captain Andrew Ayew hopes the team will be able to upset the 2016 European champions Portugal by following in the footsteps of Saudi Arabia who were considered a weaker team.

 “What Saudi Arabia has done is fantastic but we must think about ourselves.
-It's no use to look at what others are doing.
+It's no use looking at what others are doing.
 We have prepared well for this game and we want to win something,” Ayew said.

 Portugal on the other hand will feature Cristiano who has parted ways with his club Manchester United.